TomVincentUK/snompy/docs/guide/bulk_fdm.rst

 Demodulating the FDM
 --------------------

-Typically we're not interested in the raw effective polarisability, but in the :math:`n_{th}`-harmonic-demodulated effective polarisability :math:`\alpha_{eff, n}`.
+Typically we're not interested in the raw effective polarizability, but in the :math:`n_{th}`-harmonic-demodulated effective polarizability :math:`\alpha_{eff, n}`.
 That's because the signals measured in real SNOM experiments are determined by the demodulated near-field scattering coefficient